 The gut is a glorious place and according to mind-blowing studies somewhat responsible not only for our digestive health, but our overall wellbeing including our mental health.
-A good gut leads to a strong immune system, less stress, and even higher happiness levels as your serotonin soars – if all that news doesn’t have you reaching for the kimchi and the sauerkraut and the kombucha we don’t know what will.
+A good gut leads to a strong immune system, less stress, and even higher happiness levels as your serotonin soars – if all that news doesn’t have you reaching for the kimchi and the sauerkraut, or brewing your own kombucha, then we don’t know what will.

 Although for those who can’t get onboard with fermented foods or who want an extra dose of gut goodness, you have probably been turning to probiotics over the years.
 Probiotics are live bacteria and yeasts that help out your digestive system.
 They are commonly referred to as ‘the good bacteria’ and include long-winded names like Lactobacillus and Bifidobacterium.